krishnajyoti001/git-playground-task2/README.md

 4. **Write your own message first.** In `notes.md` (or a scratch note), jot the quick commit message you'd dash off yourself.
 You'll compare it to Claude's.
 5. **Let Claude commit it.** Ask: *'Run the tests to confirm they pass, then stage my changes and commit them on a new branch with a corresponding message.'*
 6. **Compare.** Open the commit on GitHub and read Claude's message.
 Does it explain the change — the *why*, not just the *what* — better than your quick version?
-7. Open the PR and submit.
+7. Open the PR against the main repository, not your fork, and submit.